vnczalt-17/project_7/python/hands-on/flask-02-handling-routes-on-ec2-linux2/README.md

 ## Outline

-- Getting to know routing and HTTP URLs.
+- Part 1 - Getting to know routing and HTTP URLs.

-- Install Python and Flask framework Amazon Linux 2 EC2 Instance
+- Part 2 - Install Python and Flask framework Amazon Linux 2 EC2 Instance

-- Write a Web Application with Sample Routings and Templating on GitHub Repo
+- Part 3 - Write a Web Application with Sample Routings and Templating on GitHub Repo

-- Run the Web App on EC2 Instance
+- Part 4 - Run the Web App on EC2 Instance

-## Getting to know routing and HTTP URLs.
+## Part 1 - Getting to know routing and HTTP URLs.

 HTTP (Hypertext Transfer Protocol) is a request-response protocol.
 A client on one side (web browser) asks or requests something from a server and the server on the other side sends a response to that client.
 When we open our browser and write down the URL (Uniform Resource Locator), we are requesting a resource from a server and the URL is the address of that resource.
 The structure of typical URL is as the following.